ethereum-optimism/optimism-monorepo/docs/postmortems/2023-04-26-transaction-delays.md

 - The `data-transport-layer` (or DTL), which indexes transactions from L1 or another L2 node.
 - `l2geth`, which executes the transactions indexed by the DTL and maintains the L2 chain’s state.

 The DTL and `l2geth` retrieve new data by polling for it.
 The DTL polls L1 or L2 depending on how it is configured, and `l2geth` polls the DTL.
-The higher the transaction throughput is, the more transactions will have to be processed between each “tick” of the polling loop.
+The higher the transaction throughput is, the more transactions will have to be processed between each "tick" of the polling loop.
 When throughput is too high, it is possible for the number of transactions between each tick to exceed what can be processed in a single tick.
 In this case, multiple ticks are necessary to catch up to the tip of the chain.

 To protect the sequencer against traffic spikes, we route read requests - specifically `eth_getBlockRange`, which the DTL uses to sync from L2 - to a read-only replica rather than to the sequencer itself.